TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Somewhere overhead a Foucault pendulum swung its silent proof that the world keeps turning whether we notice or not.
 The brass weight at the end traced patterns in a sand pit below, hour by hour shifting its path as the Earth rotated beneath it.
 It was physics as performance art, the invisible made visible through patience and precision.

-The museum hummed with the energy of discovery, the particular mix of frustration, curiosity, and sudden insight that characterized mathematical thinking.
+The museum hummed with the energy of discovery, the particular mix of frustration, curiosity, and sudden insight that characterizes mathematical thinking, and computer programming.
 It was a cathedral to human rationality, a place where the abstract beauty of mathematical structures could be experienced rather than merely contemplated.

 Alex Harlan stood beneath the three-meter bronze lambda sculpture, reflecting on the journey that had brought him here.
 Lightning from outside briefly illuminated the smooth surface, casting a lambda-shaped shadow across the marble floor.
 He had always been fascinated by the intersection of mathematics and computer science, and the lambda calculus was a fundamental part of that.

-The sculpture itself was impressive, a perfect representation of the Greek letter λ, cast in bronze with a warm patina that made it look both ancient and timeless.
+The sculpture itself was impressive, a perfect representation of the Greek letter `λ`, cast in bronze with a warm patina that made it look both ancient and timeless.
 The base contained engravings of some of Church's original lambda calculus expressions, including the identity function that had started it all.
 A small plaque credited a joint commission between the Mathematikum and several computer science departments across Germany.

 This visit to Mathematikum hadn't been planned.
 Not exactly.
 It had started as a simple vacation to visit his grandfather's homeland, the one indulgence he was allowing himself before diving back into work.
 But after three days in Frankfurt, the museum's advertisement for a special exhibit on computational theory had caught his eye in the train station.
 A bronze lambda sculpture, the sign said.

-Sometimes symbols were also signposts.
+`Sometimes symbols were also signposts.`

 The exhibit was titled "From Church to Cloud: Nine Decades of Computational Theory," and traced the evolution of computer science from its mathematical foundations through to modern distributed systems.
 The lambda sculpture formed its centerpiece, a physical manifestation of the abstract concept that had launched it all.